slsdetectorgroup/anglecalibration/docs/src/AngleCalibration.rst

 ==================

 Class to calibrate the mythen detector parameters.
 For the calibration the "Best computing" BC parameters are used.
 However, as initial parameters it expects the "historic detector group" DG parameters.
-See for a more detailed description of the different detector parameters.
+See :ref:`parametersets` for a more detailed description of the different detector parameters.

 .. note::
     The calibration process will automatically be visualized if you compiled with option ``ANGCAL_PLOT`` (:ref:`installation`).